atc0005/check-cert/README.md

          [References](references.md) section for options for installing `gcc` and related packages on Windows
 1. Build binaries
-   - for the current operating system
+   - for the current operating system, explicitly using bundled dependencies in top-level `vendor` folder
      - `go build -mod=vendor ./cmd/check_cert/`
      - `go build -mod=vendor ./cmd/lscert/`
-       - *forces build to use bundled dependencies in top-level `vendor` folder*
    - for all supported platforms (where `make` is installed)
       - `make all`
    - for use on Windows
       - `make windows`
    - for use on Linux
      - `make linux`
-1. Copy the newly compiled binary from the applicable path below and deploy using the instructions provided in our [deployment doc](deploy.md).
+1. Copy the newly compiled binary from the applicable `/tmp` subdirectory path (based on the clone instructions in this section) below and deploy where needed.
+   - if using `Makefile`
+     - look in `/tmp/check-cert/release_assets/check_cert/`
+     - look in `/tmp/check-cert/release_assets/lscert/`
-   - if using `Makefile`: look in `/tmp/release_assets/check-cert/`
+   - if using `go build`
-   - if using `go build`: look in `/tmp/check-cert/`
+     - look in `/tmp/check-cert/`

 ## Configuration options